Vectorized Online POMDP Planning: EXPERIMENTS AND RESULTS

-\Cref{t:crowd_nav_res} shows the average path length, the average number of times the robot bumped into people, and the average number of times the robot used the \texttt{YELL} action for each value of $p_{\text{curious}}$.
-In all simulation runs, the robot reached its goal at the northern border of the hall.
-With increasing $p_{\text{curious}}$, the crowd consists of more curious people, causing the robot to take detours on its way to the goal in order to avoid bumping into the people.
-This is reflected in the higher average path length and the only marginally increasing average number of times the robot bumps into people.
+The results are summarized in \Cref{t:crowd_nav_res}.
+In all trials, the robot reached its goal at the northern border of the hall.
+With increasing $p_{\text{curious}}$, crowds consists of more curious people, causing the robot to take detours in order to avoid bumping into people.
+This leads to longer paths while the number of collisions increases only marginally.

-More interestingly, different crowd behaviors (in terms of the curiosity probability $p_{\text{curious}}$) exhibit vastly different strategies employed by the robot, based on the inferred character traits of nearby people.
-For smaller $p_{\text{curious}}$, the crowd consists mostly of shy people, i.e., they tend to avoid the robot.
-Over time, the robot infers this character trait and adapts its strategy accordingly by taking more direct actions towards the goal.
-An example is shown in \Cref{fig:crowd_behaviors} (top row), where the people around the robot are inferred to be shy with high probability.
+More interestingly, different crowd behaviors (in terms of the curiosity probability $p_{\text{curious}}$) lead to vastly different strategies based on the inferred character traits of nearby people.
+For small $p_{\text{curious}}$, the crowd consists mostly of shy people who avoid the robot.
+Over time, the robot infers this character trait and adapts its strategy by taking more direct actions towards the goal.
+An example is shown in \Cref{fig:crowd_behaviors} (top row), where the surrounding people are inferred to be shy with high probability.
 As a result, the robot dashes towards the goal, even if the direct path is currently blocked.
-On the other hand, for larger values of $p_{\text{curious}}$, the crowd consists of more curious people.
-This causes the robot to take detours in order to avoid bumping into people (as reflected by the increased time to reach the goal).
-In addition, the robot is often surrounded by curious people.
-In such situations, the robot tends to use the \texttt{YELL} action as a strategy to avoid bumping into people, which causes nearby people to temporarily retreat from the robot.
+For large $p_{\text{curious}}$, the robot is often surrounded by curious people.
+In such situations, the robot uses the \texttt{YELL} action, causing nearby people to temporarily retreat from the robot.
 An example of this behavior is shown in \Cref{fig:crowd_behaviors} (bottom row).
 The nearby people are inferred to be curious with high probability and surround the robot at time step $t+3$.
-In the same time step, the robot uses the \texttt{YELL} action, helping it avoid bumping into people and creating more space for maneuvering.
+The robot then uses the \texttt{YELL} action, helping it avoid collisions.